Prevymis

 Overview

-Many people have CMV in their body but it is usually inactive and it does not cause harm.
-However, CMV can become active in patients whose immune system (the body’s natural defences) is weakened such as those having stem cell transplants.
+Following CMV infection many people still have CMV in their body, but it is usually inactive and does not cause harm.
+However, CMV can become active when the immune system (the body’s natural defences) is weakened, such as when having a transplant.

-Prevymis can only be obtained with a prescription, and treatment should be started by a doctor experienced in managing patients who have had an allogeneic haematopoietic stem cell transplant.
+Prevymis can only be obtained with a prescription, and treatment should be started by a doctor experienced in managing patients who have had an allogeneic HSCT or kidney transplant.
 Doctors should consider official guidance on the use of antiviral medicines when using Prevymis.

 For CMV to multiply, its genetic material (DNA) needs to be copied and packaged into protein shells to produce more viruses that can then infect other cells.
-Letermovir, the active substance in Prevymis, blocks a virus enzyme called terminase.
+The active substance in Prevymis, letermovir, blocks an enzyme (protein) made by the virus called terminase.
 Terminase is involved in packaging the DNA in the protein shells of the virus.
 By blocking the enzyme, the medicine prevents viruses from developing properly, so that CMV cannot multiply and infect other cells.
-This can prevent CMV disease in transplant recipients who already have CMV in their body.
+This can prevent CMV disease in HSCT recipients who are CMV seropositive, and in people receiving a kidney from a CMV-seropositive donor.

-A main study involving 570 adults found Prevymis was more effective than placebo (a dummy treatment) in preventing CMV infection after allogeneic haematopoietic stem cell transplantation.
-Of the patients receiving Prevymis, about 38% (122 out of 325) had signs of CMV becoming active 24 weeks after the stem cell transplant compared with 61% of the patients (103 out of 170) receiving placebo.
+A main study involving 570 CMV seropositive adults found Prevymis was more effective than placebo (a dummy treatment) in preventing CMV infection after allogeneic HSCT.
+Of the patients receiving Prevymis, about 38% (122 out of 325) had signs of CMV becoming active 24 weeks (around 100 days) after the stem cell transplant compared with 61% of the patients (103 out of 170) receiving placebo.
+An additional study showed that this effect was maintained up to week 28 (around 200 days) after the transplant.

 Recommendations and precautions to be followed by healthcare professionals and patients for the safe and effective use of Prevymis have been included in the summary of product characteristics and the package leaflet.